 When you buy a new car from an auto dealership, you rightfully expect that the vehicle will be in good working order.
 Unfortunately, this is not always the case.
 All too often, consumers find out weeks or months later that the brand new car they just bought or leased is a lemon — a car with a defect or multiple defects that cannot be repaired.

 If this happens to you, the most important thing for you to remember is that you have rights under state and federal law.
-Our experienced Anchorage-based consumer protection attorney, Daniel I. Pace, is familiar with the Alaska lemon law, as well as the federal Magnuson-Moss Warranty Act (the federal lemon law), and can help you obtain relief under these laws.
+Our experienced Anchorage-based lemon law attorney, Daniel I. Pace, is familiar with the Alaska lemon law, as well as the federal Magnuson-Moss Warranty Act (the federal lemon law), and can help you obtain relief under these laws.